• Home

 • Amputation of index, ring and little

-…and many others.
 As you can see, the VA places a premium on specifics, and if you aren’t sure whether to include more supporting documentation in your VA medical claims application, you should always lean toward more supporting evidence.

-However, it’s important to make sure your supporting documentation is directly related to the claims you are making.
+It’s important to make sure your supporting documentation is directly related to the claims you are making.
 In cases where your claim may not be directly supported by your military medical records, the VA advice is to submit statements from others that can support your claim.

-Civilian doctors, family members, co-workers, clergy, and any others who may have firsthand knowledge of your medical issues (in a treatment or non-treatment capacity) can all submit written statements to help shore up your claim with the VA.
+Civilian doctors, family members, co-workers, clergy and any others who may have firsthand knowledge of your medical issues (in a treatment or non-treatment capacity) can all submit written statements to help shore up your claim with the VA.
 Establishing dates, times, locations, and other specific details will be a priority for such written statements where applicable.

 VA Policy On Rating The Musculoskeletal System